curl/everything-curl/http-post.md

 ## HTTP POST

-POST is the HTTP method that was invented to send data to a receiving web application, and it is for example how most common HTML forms on the web works.
+POST is the HTTP method that was invented to send data to a receiving web application, and it is how most common HTML forms on the web works.
 It usually sends a chunk of relatively small amounts of data to the receiver.